China says 'extremely low' risk of damage on Earth from rocket re-entry

 "The probability of causing harm to aviation activities or (on people and activities) on the ground is extremely low," foreign ministry spokesman Wang Wenbin said.

-Most of the components would be destroyed upon re-entry into the atmosphere, he added, saying that authorities "will inform the public of the situation in a timely manner".
+Most of the components would be destroyed upon re-entry into the atmosphere, he added, saying authorities "will inform the public of the situation in a timely manner."

 China has poured billions of dollars into space exploration in efforts to reflect its rising global stature and growing technological might, following in the extra-terrestrial footsteps of the US, Russia and Europe.